What42Pizza/Romantic-Versioning/README.md

 ## Why should this be used?

 - 1: It is very intuitive for everyone involved
-- 2: It is compatible with systems that expect SemVer (expect for the extended specification)
+- 2: It is compatible with systems that expect SemVer
 - 3: It is possibly the least likely format to cause confusion and wrongful assumptions

 <br>